asteitz/Midterm/app/src/main/java/com/example/project6/README.md

-# Project_06 - Notes App
+# Midterm Project - Game App
-<span style="font-size: smaller;"><strong>Ashley Steitz and Jacob Fritz worked on this as partners</strong></span>
+<span style="font-size: smaller;"><strong>Ashley Steitz is the Author of this project</strong></span>

 ---
 <span style="font-size: smaller;"><strong> Description </strong> </span>
-In our efforts to complete Project 05 we implemented an interactive Ui (User Interface) that allows the user to select a language and translate into one of the 3 options.
+In my effort to complete the Midterm Project, I implemented an interactive Ui (User Interface) that allows the user to select a language and translate into one of the 3 options.

 This app allows for a user to:
-- Create a new note
+- Select a Game
-- Edit a previous Note
+- Look at the updating scoreboard
-- Delete an Existing Note
+-

-To begin we integrated SQL into our data handling to store our user entries.
-We used a recycler view to store the notes and display them on the main note page (screen) and it allows for users to scroll and view all posted notes without fear of losing the content when it goes off the page!
+To begin I integrated SQL into our data handling to store our user's scores.
+I used a recycler view to store the notes and display them on the main note page (screen) and it allows for users to scroll and view all posted notes without fear of losing the content when it goes off the page!
 <br>
 <br>